k-loki/re_new-machinehack/README.md

 # re_new-machinehack

-This is MachineLearning challenge hosted on [Machinehack hackathon](https://machinehack.com/hackathons/renew_power_hiring_hackathon/overview).
+This is MachineLearning challenge hosted on [Machinehack](https://machinehack.com/hackathons/renew_power_hiring_hackathon/overview).

 For more info on hackathon checkout the website.